danielcaraway/danielcaraway.github.io/_pages/UPY.md

 ## Section 25: Neural Nets and Deep Learning

+STARTED: 4/5/21

+### 127. Perceptron Model

+1. Modeled after an actual neuron -- has dendrites (inputs) that feed into the neuron (the place where the computation happens) and outputs to the axon (the output)
+2. We can add weights and biases to our dendrite inputs

 ## Section 26: Big Data and Spark with Python

 ## Section 27: BONUS SECTION: THANK YOU!